JBA – A New League for a New Era

 Of course, competition also drives innovation.
 And, that is equally true of individuals, businesses, and even sports leagues.
 The JBA’s Board is flattered that other sports leagues have already adopted JBA innovations into their leagues.
 As our League continues to grow and innovate, we are proud of our contributions to driving improvement among leagues across the New Jersey sports landscape.

-As the JBA approaches the start of its third season, it boasts 300+ committed teams from towns and organizations in Somerset, Union, Morris, Middlesex, Hunterdon, and surrounding counties.
+As the JBA approaches the start of its 6th season, it boasts over 500 committed teams in 29 Divisions, from towns and organizations in Somerset, Union, Morris, Middlesex, Hunterdon, and surrounding counties.

 Join the Excitement!